 The touch of mayo makes it ever so slightly creamy while the lemon gives it a little zing.
 (You’ll discover very quickly that lemon is very important in my cooking – more important to me than salt.)
 Additionally, the garlic and paprika add a nice savory quality.

-If you aren’t a fan of the skin, feel free to peel the eggplant it before you cube it, but I typically leave the skin on.
-It all gets blended together anyhow.
+If you aren’t a fan of the skin, feel free to peel the eggplant it before you cube it.
+However, I typically leave the skin on.
+It all gets blended together, anyhow.

-Enjoy this dip warm or cold with your favorite bread, chips, or veggies.
-It’s great to pack for lunch or to serve for friends at a party.
-What’s your favorite way to cook eggplant?
-Tell me in the comments below!
+Enjoy this dip with your favorite bread, chips, or veggies.
+It’s great to pack for lunch or to serve for friends at a party!

 - 1 Medium Eggplant

 - 2 TBS Mayonnaise

 - 1 Pinch Salt and Pepper (to taste)

 - 1/2 TBS Chopped Pistachios or Parsley (optional garnish)

 Preheat oven to 375 degrees F